HaxeFoundation/code-cookbook/assets/content/cookbook/Other/using-filesystem.md

 [tags]: / "filesystem"

-# Using File system
+# Using the file system

-Haxe has some targets that can directly access the filesystem:
+These are the Haxe targets that can directly access the filesystem:

 Name | Access to filesystem
 --- | --- |